 Artist and writer James Hornsby has been parodying and lampooning professional wrestling culture with his hilarious Botched Spot ever since 2008.
 Creating his own characters including Olav Orlav and Rad Bad DeBone, this is one of those web comics that anyone can enjoy - whether you like wrestling or not.

 Deathbulge was initially a comic series about a death metal band, but illustrator and writer Dan came to believe that was too limiting, so decided to draw whatever he felt like.
 It seems his change in direction worked, as the web comic has become a firm favourite among web comic fans.
-With out a new issue every Monday and Friday, there's always something fresh.
+With out a new issue every Monday, there's always something fresh.